Morley Memorial Primary School

 We understand how difficult it is for children and parents as they move into a new class or a new school and will do what we can, according to the individual needs of the child, to make transitions between classes and settings as smooth as possible.
 Enhanced transition arrangements are tailored to meet individual needs but may include, for example:

 Transition reviews for Year 6 pupils with EHCPs are held, where possible, in the Summer Term of Year 5 or the Autumn term of Year 6.
-The secondary school SENCO is invited to Annual Reviews and other review meetings.
+If the secondary school has been named, the SENCO is invited to the Annual Reviews.
 Additional transition arrangements may be made at these reviews e.g. extra visits, travel training etc.

 Staff Expertise

 All of our teachers are trained to work with children with SEN. Some are very experienced, and others less so, but all have access to advice, information, resources and training to enable them to teach all children effectively.
-We offer training and self-help opportunities through access to in- house or external courses, provision of resources or guidance towards useful websites.
+We offer professional development and self-study opportunities through guidance, access in- house or external courses, or provision of resources

 Where we have children joining the school with needs that we are unfamiliar with we will work with parents, the local authority and other professionals including charities to ensure staff are confident in providing appropriate provision.